bemson/subetha/PITCHME.md

 A _domain_ is where your events occur.

-Withstanding sub-domains, there's only one per website.
+Withstanding sub-domains, there's only one per website. <!-- .element: class="fragment" -->

 ---